PLAYED ACROSS AUSTRALIA, SUNSCORP SUPER NETBALL HAS SOME OF THE BEST VENUES TO MAKE THE MATCHDAY EXPERIENCE THE BEST EVER.

 Olympic Blvd, Melbourne VIC

-Bringing world-class netball to Melbourne’s backyard, Hisense Arena makes sure you won’t miss a minute of the action.
-Hisense Arena is the home stadium for the Melbourne Vixens and offers unrivalled flexibility and spectator experiences with its state-of-the-art features:
+Bringing world-class netball to Melbourne’s backyard, Melbourne Arena makes sure you won’t miss a minute of the action.
+Melbourne Arena is the home stadium for the Melbourne Vixens and Collingwood Magpies and offers unrivaled flexibility and spectator experiences with its state-of-the-art features:

 • A fully retractable roof, taking only 10 minutes to close